 So for instance, if you put me at the bottom of a flight of stairs, it’s not that I’d feel already drained, or faint, or feeble, or in a deep fug of lethargy that prevents me from summoning up the will to move.
 Nor would I be paralysed, or shaking, or dizzy, or in some other way unable to initiate normal movement.
 Some people with ME (henceforth pwME) do get these symptoms, but they’re not necessary for a diagnosis.
 The problem is that after I’ve got to the top of the stairs I will be spent, there will be an onslaught of disabling symptoms – ‘fatigue’ is a little effete for my taste – and my stamina during this acute period will become even smaller, exponentially so, so that tiny things which would normally be within my powers will now take further huge chunks out of me.
 And unlike the tiredness healthy people feel after exercise, it isn’t the short-term effect of a process that is overall making you stronger.

 This catastrophic response to exertion is usually known as post-exertional ‘malaise’ (PEM), as though patients are feeling kind of languidly unwell like Baudelaire on a fainting couch, but that doesn’t really capture it.
 Different people experience it in different ways, and for some people there’s a lag or cushion of one or two days before it fully sets in.
 For me it’s much quicker.
 I am a bit unusual in that PEM doesn’t make me feel sleepy or washed out or jetlagged or “brain foggy” or any of the ordinary types of tiredness that sap the average person’s will to do things, nor do I often feel the immobilising exhaustion that your body manufactures in response to a virus in order to get you to conserve energy, though other pwME do get all these things in spades.
 In fact I don’t think malaise is the word for me at all, because I don’t really feel ill in an immune-activated way most of the time.
 If I had to link my PEM to any normal kind of fatigue it’s probably like an extremely toxic exercise burn but branching out into various horrible new ways of feeling bad, mostly in my muscles but also in the meat of my brain and nervous system.
-It feels as though I’m being burnt up by a medium strength acid or poisoned, pulled, peeled, strangled, scrunched, stung, perished, fuzzed or suffocated, on a cellular level, but it doesn’t usually stop me wanting to fidget instead of resting.
+It feels as though I’m being burnt up by a medium strength acid or poisoned, pulled, peeled, strangled, scrunched, stung, perished, fuzzed or suffocated, on a microscopic level, but it doesn’t usually stop me wanting to fidget instead of resting.
 It can last days, weeks, or, for some people, months.

 There is plenty of evidence by now about what might be causing exertion intolerance and unfortunately it’s not merely subjective, i.e. something which feels unpleasant but isn’t harming you.
 I’m trying to describe how ME works in practice, not write a polemic about its causes, but it helps now that scientists are corroborating my experience in their labs that I can talk about what’s happening to me without worrying that I’m merely anatomising a massive delusion.
 There are numerous documented biological dysfunctions, though their ultimate cause is still unclear, and you tend to find different dysfunctions in different patients, which suggests that we’re dealing with a category of disease rather than a single illness.
 But for whatever reason, the end result seems to be that ME sufferers don’t produce enough energy via aerobic respiration (1).
 It builds up very slowly, like trickle charging a battery, so there may be enough at rest but with activity it runs out far sooner than it’s supposed to, which probably leads to excessive reliance on anaerobic respiration.
 Even in healthy people anaerobic respiration is inefficient, messy and painful, and the longer it goes on the more problems it creates for aerobic respiration to mop up afterwards, which healthy people can deal with but pwME cannot.

-In addition, researchers have corroborated many pwME’s reports that trying to improve this problem the way you would with someone who was simply unfit or deconditioned, i.e. by challenging yourself with activity, does not work and makes it worse (3).
+In addition, researchers have corroborated pwME’s reports that trying to improve this problem the way you would with someone who was simply unfit or deconditioned, i.e. by carefully challenging yourself with activity, does not work and makes it worse (3).
 This is a problem because many UK doctors believe inactivity to be a cause of ME rather than an effect and use a definition of the illness so vague that it doesn’t mandate exertion intolerance or PEM.
 So we end up with treatments which make sense for people who for any number of different reasons don’t exercise, but which are useless or even harmful to people who can’t exercise.
 If you’re merely unfit and start exercising of course you’ll find it difficult at first but exertion will increase your capacity and it’ll get easier as you keep going – this is the ‘No Pain, No Gain’ paradigm.
 But in ME exertion that makes you feel worse really is making you worse.
 Your exercise capacity diminishes when you challenge it and future exertion becomes even more difficult and so on.

 This is the principal cause of deterioration.
 I don’t know exactly why it happens, but in practice it works a lot like a bank account.
 You’re receiving a small daily energy income in a current account, which has a low ceiling so that you can never save up very much in it even if you don’t spend anything, and this is funded by the interest from a capital sum in a savings account.
 If you spend your current account balance you go into the red and incur punitive overdraft charges, even trivial further expenditures become disproportionately costly, and to pay off the debt you have take a chunk out of your savings capital.
 And of course when you erode your capital in this way it generates less interest for you to live upon so you can’t rebuild your savings and you’re more likely to get overdrawn again and so on and so on.